Nishalpf3/sample_crud/README.md

 │   └── wsgi.py
 ├── manage.py
 └── README.md
+Usage
+Add a new employee by clicking on "Add New" in the employee list.
+Update an employee by clicking on the edit icon next to an employee's name.
+Delete an employee by clicking on the trash icon next to an employee's name.
+View the full list of employees in the table on the main page.
 Screenshots
-Here are some screenshots of the project:
+Description	Screenshot

-1. Employee List View
+Employee List

-2. Employee Form View
+Add/Edit Employee Form
 Contributing
-Feel free to submit pull requests or open issues if you find bugs or want new features.
+Feel free to contribute to the project by opening a pull request.
+Here’s how you can contribute:

-Fork the repository.
+Fork the project.
-Create your feature branch (git checkout -b feature/AmazingFeature).
+Create a feature branch (git checkout -b feature/AmazingFeature).
 Commit your changes (git commit -m 'Add some AmazingFeature').
 Push to the branch (git push origin feature/AmazingFeature).
 Open a pull request.
+License
+This project is licensed under the MIT License.
+See the LICENSE file for details.